waynegault/quicken_prices/README.md

 ## Overview

-QuickenPrices is a Python automation script that fetches historical stock price data from Yahoo Finance and automatically imports it into Quicken Premier.
+QuickenPrices is a Python automation script that fetches historical stock price data from Yahoo Finance and automatically imports it into Quicken 2004.
 The script handles multi-currency portfolios by converting all prices to a home currency (GBP by default) and provides a seamless end-to-end workflow from data collection to Quicken import.

 **Key Features:**
 - 📈 Fetches historical price data for stocks, ETFs, indices, and commodities